PanchumarthiAbhinav/recepie-app-api/README.md

 [Add some introduction about your project.
 What is the purpose of it?
 What problem does it solve?
 What it does?]

-  RECIPE APP API is a web application to check the weather in any location in world!
+RECIPE APP API is a Django rest api web application that enables users to do the following:-

-  - Enter the name of the city you want to know the weather for.
+- Perform CRUD operations on user recipes
   - Get the weather for your current location.
   - Get the weather forecast for up to 4 weeks!